-A student who has carried 12 credits or more without an Incomplete (INC) or In Progress (IP) grade and obtained a grade-point average of 3.25 or better in the previous semester is eligible for the Dean's List of Wayne College.
+A student who has carried 12 graded credits or more without receiving an Incomplete (INC) or In Progress (IP) grade and obtained a grade-point average of 3.25 or better in the previous semester is eligible for the Dean's List of Wayne College.
+This is an undergraduate academic honor recognizing excellence in the classroom prior to the completion of the degree.